OLDER BUILDINGS OFTEN MEAN HIGH LEVELS OF ENVIRONMENTAL LEAD

 HOW DOES LEAD ABATEMENT WORK?

-It’s important to note that lead is toxic, and all abatement activity is regulated by the Occupational Safety and Health Administration.
+It’s important to note that lead is toxic, and all abatement activity is regulated.
 Due to the real risks of lead poisoning, everybody involved that the work should be properly trained and insured.
 In many parts of the country, they are required to hold special licensing.

 First, a certified lead inspector takes a close look at the property, identifying potential sources of lead including dust and crackling paint.
 The lead inspector takes samples and has them analyzed for the presence of lead.